RedMadRobot/figma-export/CONFIG.md

     fontSwift: "./Source/UIComponents/UIFont+extension.swift"
     # [optional] Absolute or relative path to swift file where to export SwiftUI fonts (Font extension).
     swiftUIFontSwift: "./Source/View/Common/Font+extension.swift"
-    # Will FigmaExport generate UILabel for each text style (font) e.g. HeaderLabel, BodyLabel, CaptionLabel.
+    # Should FigmaExport generate UILabel for each text style (font)?
+E.g. HeaderLabel, BodyLabel, CaptionLabel
     generateLabels: true
-    # Path to directory where to place UILabel for each text style (font) (Requred if generateLabels = true)
+    # Relative or absolute path to directory where to place UILabel for each text style (font) (Requred if generateLabels = true)
     labelsDirectory: "./Source/UIComponents/"

 # [optional] Android export parameters
 android:
-  # Export path
+  # Relative or absolute path to the `main/res` folder including it.
+The colors/icons/imags will be exported to this folder
   mainRes: "./main/res"
   # Parameters for exporting images
   images: